How long is the course?

 Where and how can I study?

-Classes are held at the Moonee Ponds Campus - Centre for Health and Community Services.
-Please keep a look on our website as we do run some of the Aged Care courses at other campuses during the year.
+Classes are held at the Moonee Ponds campus - Centre for Health and Community Services.
+Please keep a look out on our website, as we do run some of the Aged Care courses at other campuses throughout the year.

 What employment opportunities will I have?